Olga Hankin: Biography

-Olga Hankin died in the Jezreel Valley and was buried in the Galilee in the tomb made of pinkish limestone that her husband had built for them at Ma'ayan Harod on Mount Gilboa.
+Olga Hankin died at her house in Tel Aviv on April 2nd 1942, and was buried in the Galilee in a tomb made of pinkish limestone that her husband had built for them near their other house at Ma'ayan Harod on Mount Gilboa in the Jezreel Valley.
 He died two years after her and was buried by her side.

 Feminism

 Olga Hankin was reputed to be a brave woman, who would ride alone on horseback, even at night, to perform as a midwife for women, whether Jewish or Arab.
 She believed that women should have a profession; before immigrating to the Land of Israel she was a telegrapher on the Trans-Siberian Railway in order to save money for her tuition to study midwifery.

 She was also known to have encouraged the young people of her extended family to study, especially the young women.

 In an undated letter to the Tel-Aviv municipality, Olga Hankin wrote to complain about the lack of women's names among the city's street names, indicating her gender outlook:

 "Why is there no mention [in street names] of women among the biblical names, heroes of the nation, such as Deborah and others?...
 I hope my words will find an echo in the hearts of the committee members and that they will correct the distortion and will also invite women to participate in the naming committee."
 Notably, as of 2022 there are five streets in Israel named after Yehoshua Hankin and 13 named after Hankin but not one named after Olga Hankin.